massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 There are two ways you can deploy your smart contract.
 The easiest and the recommended way is to deploy the smart contract with the smart-contract toolkit (Option 1 below).

-The second way is to run your own Massa node and use it to access the network (Option 2).
+The second option is to deploy the smart contract, through Massa client, by running your own node (Option 2).

 Option 1: Deploy your smart contract from the toolkit
 -----------------------------------------------------